"Take Action" Council Community Service Project

 A special patch will also be available.
 To order the patch, fill out the patch information on the participation form and mail it with a check for $2.00 per patch.
 All patches will be given out at upcoming Service Unit Meetings and will go to the troop leaders.
 Please also forward any photos of your troop participating for our council website.
-Please put your troop number on the back of the photo or e-mail to firstname.lastname@example.org.
-All participating troops will be acknowledged in upcoming Links to Leaders.
+Please put your troop number on the back of the photo or e-mail to email@example.com.
+All participating troops will be acknowledged in an upcoming Links to Leaders and on our website.

 GSSI has several exciting Patch Programs for girls to participate in.
 To see all available Patch Programs, as well as requirements for each, check out our Forms & Library section.

 Program Resource Kits have undergone a major makeover to include the new badge materials and Journeys!
 Each kit is now available in both the Glen Carbon Service Center and the Mt Vernon Service Center.